How to Fix Facebook News Feed not Working

 1. Open the App Store application on your iDevice.

-2. Now select the Update button present at the bottom-right side of the screen.
+2. Select the Update button present at the bottom-right side of the screen.

-3. Now locate Facebook at the list.
+3. Locate Facebook in the list.
 If it is present, there will be an update available.
 Click on Update.

 After installing the update, restart your application and check if the issue is resolved.

-Solution 6: Checking your Time and Date Settings
+Solution 6: Check your Time and Date Settings

-Almost every mobile application makes use of the local time in your mobile phone to work properly; it takes timestamps according to your geographic location and if the local and geographic times don’t match, you will not be able to load the feeds properly.
-In some cases, you will not be able to post as well.
+Almost every mobile application uses the local time on your mobile phone to work properly; it takes timestamps according to your geographic location.
+If the local and geographic times don’t match, you will not be able to load the feeds properly.
+In some cases, you will not be able to post either.

 In this solution, we will check the time settings for both the mobile application and your PC.

-In these steps, we will navigate to the Date and Time settings in your PC and make sure that the correct time is set.
+In these steps, we will navigate to the Date and Time settings on your PC and make sure that the correct time is set.

 1. Right-click on the time present at the bottom-right side of your screen and click on Adjust date/time.